amadron/FinalProject_ShaderProg/readme.md

 ### To do

 Known Issues:
-* Shadow Maps:
-    * Refine Shadowmap filtering
-    * Implementation of Soft Shadows
+    * Maybe Point Light Falloff Rework
+    * Recalculate normals on Heightmap